-Contributions: Although DIPNC operates on a calendar year, disability income benefits are funded by actuarially determined employer contributions that are established in the Appropriations Bill by the General Assembly and coincide with the State's fiscal year.
-The University's contractually-required contribution rate for the year ended June 30, 2018 was 0.14% of covered payroll.
-The University's contributions to DIPNC were \$80,309.86 for the year ended June 30, 2018.
+Contributions: Although DIPNC operates on a calendar year, disability income benefits are funded by actuarially determined employer contributions that are established in the Appropriations Bill by the North Carolina General Assembly and coincide with the State's fiscal year.
+The University's contractually-required contribution rate for the year ended June 30, 2019 was 0.14% of covered payroll.
+The University's contributions to DIPNC were \$78,693.22 for the year ended June 30, 2019.

-Net OPEB Liability (Asset)
+C. Net OPEB Liability (Asset)

-Net OPEB Liability: At June 30, 2018, the University reported a liability of \$99,363,488.00 for its proportionate share of the collective net OPEB liability for RHBF.
-The net OPEB liability was measured as of June 30, 2017.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2016, and update procedures were used to roll forward the total OPEB liability to June 30, 2017.
+Net OPEB Liability: At June 30, 2019, the University reported a liability of \$89,322,133.00 for its proportionate share of the collective net OPEB liability for RHBF.
+The net OPEB liability was measured as of June 30, 2018.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2017, and update procedures were used to roll forward the total OPEB liability to June 30, 2018.
 The University's proportion of the net OPEB liability was based on the present value of future salaries for the University relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2017, the University's proportion was 0.30306%, which was a decrease of 0.03453 from its proportion measured as of June 30, 2016, which was 0.33759%.
+As of June 30, 2018, the University's proportion was 0.31354%, which was an increase of 0.01048 from its proportion measured as of June 30, 2017, which was 0.30306%.

-Net OPEB Asset: At June 30, 2018, the University reported an asset of \$199,037.00 for its proportionate share of the collective net OPEB asset for DIPNC.
-The net OPEB asset was measured as of June 30, 2017.
-The total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2016, and update procedures were used to roll forward the total OPEB asset to June 30, 2017.
-The University's proportion of the net OPEB asset was based on the present value of future salaries for the University relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of
+Net OPEB Asset: At June 30, 2019, the University reported an asset of \$98,722.00 for its proportionate share of the collective net OPEB asset for DIPNC.
+The net OPEB asset was measured as of June 30, 2018.
+The total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2017, and update procedures were used to roll forward the total OPEB asset to June 30, 2018.
+The

-June 30, 2017, the University's proportion was 0.32565%, which was no change from its proportion measured as of June 30, 2016, which was 0.32565%.
+University's proportion of the net OPEB asset was based on the present value of future salaries for the University relative to the present value of future salaries for all participating employers, actuarially-determined.
+As of June 30, 2018, the University's proportion was 0.32500%, which was a decrease of 0.00065 from its proportion measured as of June 30, 2017, which was 0.32565%.

-Actuarial Assumptions: The total OPEB liabilities (assets) for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2016, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
-The total OPEB liabilities (assets) were then rolled forward to June 30, 2017 utilizing update procedures incorporating the actuarial assumptions.
+Actuarial Assumptions: The total OPEB liabilities (assets) for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2017, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liabilities (assets) were then rolled forward to June 30, 2018 utilizing update procedures incorporating the actuarial assumptions.

-Retiree Health Benefit Fund Disability Income Plan of N.C.
-Valuation Date 12/31/2016 12/31/2016 Inflation 2.75% 3.00% Salary Increases 3.50% - 8.10% 3.50% - 8.10% Investment Rate of Return 7.20% 3.75% Healthcare Cost Trend Rate - Medical 5.00% - 6.50% N/A Healthcare Cost Trend Rate - Prescription Drug 5.00% - 7.25% N/A Healthcare Cost Trend Rate - Medicare Advantage 4.00% - 5.00% N/A Healthcare Cost Trend Rate - Administrative 3.00% N/A
+Retiree Health Benefit Fund Disability Income Plan of N. C. Valuation Date Inflation 12/31/2017 3.00% 12/31/2017 3.00% Salary Increases 8.10% grading down to 3.50% depending Investment Rate of Return on employee class 7.00% 3.50% - 8.10% 3.75% Healthcare Cost Trend Rate - Medical 6.50% grading down to 5.00% by 2024 6.50% grading down to 5.00% by 2024 Healthcare Cost Trend Rate - Prescription Drug 7.25% grading down to 5.00% by 2027 N/A Healthcare Cost Trend Rate - Medicare Advantage Healthcare Cost Trend Rate - Administrative 5.00% 3.00% N/A N/A

-Salary increases include 3.5% inflation and productivity factor.
+^{} Salary increases include 3.5% inflation and productivity factor.